brentley/ecsworkshop/content/secrets/04-code-review/cdk.md

 Successfully synthesized to /home/ec2-user/environment/secret-ecs-cdk-example/cdk.out Supply a stack id (VPCStack, RDSStack, ECSStack) to display its template.
 ```
+(Note this is not a required step as `cdk deploy` will generated the templates again - this is an intermediary step to ensure there are no errors in the stack before proceeding.
+If you encounter errors here stop and address them before deployment.)

 Finally - deploy all of the stacks using the CDK: